 - Organ transplantation (lungs/liver) for patients with advanced disease

-The prognosis and life expectancy of a patient with alpha-1 antitrypsin deficiency depends on phenotype, the level of enzyme deficiency, and the associated hepatic and pulmonary damage.
+The prognosis and life expectancy of a patient with alpha-1-antitrypsin deficiency depend on phenotype, the level of enzyme deficiency, and the associated hepatic and pulmonary damage.

-Complete resolution of panniculitis associated with alpha-1-antitrypsin deficiency has been described within 4 weeks of treatment with enzyme replacement therapy.
-It may re occur, in which case indefinite treatment may be required.
+Complete resolution of panniculitis associated with alpha-1-antitrypsin deficiency has been described within four weeks of treatment with enzyme replacement therapy.
+It may recur, in which case indefinite treatment may be required.